mne-tools/mne-python/doc/source/manual/convert.rst

 **\---triout <name>**

-    Specifies an ASCII output file that will contain the surface data in the triangle file format desribed in Section 5.6.3.
+    Specifies an ASCII output file that will contain the surface data in the triangle file format desribed in :ref:`BEHDEFCD`.

 **\---pntout <name>**